Arkansas Peace Week offers great youth resources for schools and youth programs.

-We began these programs in 2016 when Pax Christi Little Rock (PCLR) worked with school counselor Mildred Calhoun to develop a peace curriculum for Little Rock’s Rockefeller Elementary.
+Peace week began these programs in 2017 when Pax Christi Little Rock (PCLR) worked with school counselor Mildred Calhoun to develop a peace curriculum for Little Rock’s Rockefeller Elementary.
 The following year we worked with Volunteers in Public Schools (VIPS) and Little Rock School District to expand these non-violence lesson plans and resources for elementary age students.
-Last year over 15,000 students participated from Little Rock School District, Pulaski County Special School District, and many private schools.
+In 2021 over 15,000 students participated from Little Rock School District, Pulaski County Special School District, and many private schools.

-In 2021, schools and students from all over the state participated in Peace Week.
-We began the Peace Week Art Contest and Peace Week Essay Contest.
-In our first year we had over 500 entries from all over the state: from Bella Vista to McGehee and Blytheville to Eldorado.
+Today schools and students from all over the state participated in Peace Week.
+In our first year of the Peace Week Art Contest and Peace Week Essay Contest we had over 500 entries from all over the state: from Bella Vista to McGehee and Blytheville to Eldorado.